- How not to annoy or get annoyed by others on holiday

 Here are some quick tips on driving in Northern Italy:

 - You will need your driving license and an International Driver’s Permit (unless you are holding a driving license issued in the European economic area)

-- Make sure to check if your hotels/accommodation provided a parking space.
+- Make sure to check if your hotels/accommodations provided a parking space.
 Most places in the Dolomites would, but in cities not so much.
-Some cities lso have driving restriction.
+Some cities also have driving restrictions.

 Best Northern Italy Itinerary

-It’s hard to say which one is the best Northern Italy itineraries because all of the places are amazing!
-So I’ve put together four Northern Italy trip itinerary for you to choose it:
+It’s hard to say which one is the best Northern Italy itinerary because all of the places are amazing!
+So I’ve put together four Northern Italy trip itineraries for you to choose it:

 - A nature focus Northern Italy itinerary 10 days (or 8 days)

 - A Veneto region focused 10 days Northern Italy itinerary

 - An Emilia-Romagna region focused 10 days Northern Italy itinerary

 Feel free to mix and match the itineraries!
 You can add or subtract as you want to make a 2 week Northern Italy itinerary into a week or less.